Haydar Baş

 Haydar Baş (28 January 1947 – 14 April 2020) was a Turkish politician and businessman.

 He was one of the founders of the Independent Turkey Party and served as the party's leader until his death.
-He was also the leader of the subordinate branch of the Qadiriyya tariqa in Turkey.
 He was also the owner of various media organizations such as Meltem TV, Mesaj TV and Öğüt, Mesaj, İcmal magazines together with Yeni Mesaj newspaper.

 He died from complications of COVID-19 at a hospital in Trabzon on 14 April 2020.

 Education

 Baş completed his primary, secondary and high school education in Trabzon.
 He graduated from Kayseri Supreme Islamic Institute in 1970.
-Later he received his postgraduate education, doctorate and the title of "professor" from Baku State University.
+Later, he received his postgraduate education, doctorate and the title of "professor" from Baku State University.
 He later worked as a lecturer at the Faculty of Eastern Languages and Literature Research at Baku State University.

 Political career

 Baş began his tenure in politics in 1970 by joining the National Salvation Party, but his time in the party was short-lived.
 Therein the leader of the National Salvation Party, Necmettin Erbakan, drove Baş away from the party as the two had contradictory views.
 In the following years, he stayed away from the parties led by Erbakan.

-His interest in politics always continued and he supported the True Path Party in the 1994 elections.
+His interest in politics always continued, and he supported the True Path Party in the 1994 elections.